OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ## Testing Custom Certificate Stores and Certificate Pinning (MSTG-NETWORK-4)

-### Overview

-This test verifies if the app properly implements identity pinning (certificate or public key pinning).

-For more details refer to section ["Identity Pinning"](0x04f-Testing-Network-Communication.md#identity-pinning) in the general chapter "Mobile App Network Communication".

 ### Static Analysis

 #### Certificate Pinning in the Network Security Configuration